ChineduCode/CrowdfundingProductPage/README.md

 - See the number of total backers increment by one after confirming a pledge
 - Toggle whether or not the product is bookmarked

-**Lessons**
--It was really a very tough challenge for me but at last, I learnt many things (like: its by debugging that we learn)

 ## Next feature

-- Making the range responsive with the days Left
+- Making the range responsive with the days Left (now available)